forkbombsh/unnamedmediaplayer/README.md

 This will download the song using spotdl and ffmpeg, make sure you have them

 It will also try to find lyrics and put them in lyrics.json

+if it errors then try again and again it should work eventually

 ## Shuffling list
 Run `node js/shuffleList.js` if list.json exists